webdev1001/woomobile/readme.txt

 = Is WooMobile secure? =

 WooMobile will try to connect to your secure site first if available.
 If not, then it will fall back to an unsecured connection.
-WooMobile only shares data between your store and the iPhone App during operation.

 == Changelog ==

+= 1.1 =
+* New functionality for upcoming WooMobile 1.1 iPhone App
+* Order update capabilities
+* Product custom field capabilities
+* Bug Fixes

 = 1.0.3 =
-Resolve incorrect status issue
+* Resolve incorrect status issue

 = 1.0.2 =
-Remove coupons and tax from order line items
+* Remove coupons and tax from order line items

 = 1.0.1 =
 * Remove drafts from products feed